cosminadrianpopescu/ng-cabled/README.md

 ***Challenges***

-But, when extending components and services in Angular, we are facing some major issues:
+But, when extending components and services in Angular, you are facing some major issues:

-* Due to the dependency injection made via constructors (one of the worst patterns ever invented, but this is another discussion that you can see [here](https://github.com/cosminadrianpopescu/tsdim)) we need to know all the private dependencies of the component or service we want to extend.
+* Due to the dependency injection made via constructors (one of the worst patterns ever invented, but this is another discussion that you can see [here](https://github.com/cosminadrianpopescu/tsdim)) you need to know all the private dependencies of the component or service you want to extend.
 * A parent component implementing one of the life cycle hooks (like `ngOninit`) would risk that hook being overwritten in a child class and so having its behaviour broken.